The Case for Cardinality Lower Bounds: Base Table Statistics

 Lower bounds on the number of joining keys based only on simple statistics, such as the $\ell_0$-value of each column, and the respective min/max values, can be rather loose.
-One solution is to zoom in on the range value to understand where the joining keys actually occur.
-To this end, we introduce a lightweight partitioning trick that first splits the value range of each column into a fixed number $B$ of equi-width bins, and collects the same statistics as in ~\secref{subsec:ndv-lb}.
-Note that partitions for which we collect min/max values can be independent of the actual \emph{physical} partitions.
+This holds also for the extension to probabilistic $\ell_0$ in lower bounds outlined in \secref{subsec:prob-l0}.
+To this end, we introduced in \secref{subsec:heavy-partition} the idea of a heavy partition, which is targeted at heavy hitters.
+For the rest of the keys, one solution is to zoom in on the range value to understand where the joining keys actually occur.
+Hence, we introduce a lightweight partitioning trick that first splits the value range of each column into a fixed number $B$ of equi-width bins, and collects the same statistics as in ~\secref{subsec:exact-l0}.
+We refer to these as the \emph{light} partitions.
+Note that the partitions for which we collect min/max values can be independent of the actual physical table partitions.
+To exemplify this, note that the light partitions can also be done a via an arbitrary hash function when using the probabilistic lower bounds; the hard lower bounds do need the min/max statistics, as explained \secref{subsec:exact-l0}.

 Let us outline the benefits this approach.
-First, collecting $\ell_0$-statistics within the $B$ ranges is lightweight (for small $B$'s).
-Second, this provides us with more fine-grained lower bounds on the number of joining keys, leading to better lower and upper bounds on the norm values (especially when using norm stitching).
+First, collecting $\ell_0$ statistics within the $B$ ranges is lightweight (for small $B$'s).
+Second, this provides us with more fine-grained lower bounds on the number of joining keys, leading to better lower and upper bounds on the norm values that are plugged into the inner-product inequalities, especially when using norm stitching (\secref{subsec:norm-stitching}).